Bit-2310/compact-on-demand-rapid-encoding-of-sequences/README.md

 This project is currently in the planning and early development stage.
 Here's the plan:

 - [x] Define the core concept and file specification.

--   [x] Initial Skeleton
--   [x] Develop the core Python library for encoding/decoding sequences.
+- [x] Implement lossless 4-bit encoding/decoding (_codec).

--   [ ] **Coming Next:** Build the tool for converting FASTA files to `.cseq`.
+- [x] Build the file writer for .cseq creation (writer).

+- [x] Build the file reader with on-demand access (reader).

--   [ ] Implement the high-performance ML data loader.
+- [x] Implement the high-performance, parallel ML data loader (loader).

+- [x] Verify core functionality with an end-to-end test suite.

+- [ ] *Coming Next:* Benchmark performance against FASTA, .2bit, and fasta.gz.

+- [ ] Develop a user-friendly Command-Line Interface (CLI).

--   [ ] Package the project for release on PyPI.
+- [ ] Package the project for a stable release on PyPI.
--   [ ] Write comprehensive documentation and tutorials.

 ---